sagaramesh/immigration_visualizer/README.md

 The purpose of this visualization is to present the grandiose and colorful nature of immigration in a way that allows users to compare and interact with the data.

-Designed and Developed by Sagar Ramesh
+Designed and Developed by Sagar Ramesh,
 Sound Design by Yimin Zhang